 This recipe is an offshoot of one of my favorite childhood holiday appetizers, Crudité Pizza … but these Christmas wreath appetizers are even easier.

-I made this small wreath as a side for a quick dinner, but you can easily make a show-stopping, crowd-sized wreath, served on a festive platter.
-The wreath can be baked ahead — or the whole thing prepared and assembled if you have room in the fridge.
-Set aside 5 minutes to spread the Boursin over the biscuits, and put any little, Santa-manic, sweets-fueled kiddie hands to work by sprinkling veggies over the top.
+The biscuit wreath can be baked ahead — or the whole thing prepared and assembled if you have room in the fridge.
+Set aside 10 minutes to spread the cream cheese over the biscuits, and put any little, Santa-manic, sweets-fueled kiddie hands to work by sprinkling veggies over the top.

-I hope you have a holiday that’s full of joy and family and love!
+I hope your holidays are full of joy and family and love!

-- 2 cans crescent rolls rolled up dough
+- 2 cans crescent rolls, well chilled (rolled up dough)

-Remove the dough from cans (do not unroll the dough).
+- Remove the very cold dough from cans (do not unroll the dough).

-Slice the dough tubes into 10 rounds of even thickness (pat them back into a round shape if slicing flattened them out a little).
+- Slice the dough tubes into 1/2" rounds (pat them back into a round shape if slicing flattened them out a little).
 A small serrated knife works great here.

-- Arrange the slices of dough on a parchment-lined round pizza pan about 1/2" apart (to allow the dough to expand while baking).
+- Arrange the slices of dough on a parchment-lined round pizza pan or baking sheet about 1/2" apart (to allow the dough to expand while baking).
 Make one large wreath, or a smaller double-rowed wreath.

-Bake for 11 to 13 minutes, or until the tops are nice and golden.
+- Bake for 11 to 13 minutes, or until the tops are nice and golden.
 Note that the instructions on the can call for less time, but because the dough is unrolled, it takes a little longer to bake.

 - Spread the cream cheese on the top of each round (a nice wide spreader or offset spatula makes easy work of this), taking care not to break the wreath apart.

-- Top each round with some of the vegetables, patting lightly to secure them in the spread.
-Sprinkle dill over the top.
+- Top each round with a big pinch of the vegetables, patting lightly to secure them into the spread.
+Sprinkle herbs over the top.